 The Dangers and the Solution

-In an effort to minimize and eventually eliminate these dangers, the Illinois EPA embarked upon a mission to regulate current sites, enforce the rules as set forth by the Environmental Protection Act, and to ensure that Illinois' used tires are managed in an environmentally sound manner by promoting tire derived products and other uses for used/waste tires.
+In an effort to minimize and eventually eliminate these dangers, the Illinois EPA embarked upon a mission to regulate current sites, enforce the rules as set forth by the Environmental Protection Act, and to ensure that Illinois' used tires are managed in an environmentally sound manner by promoting tire-derived products and other uses for used/waste tires.
 To this end, the program has created the infrastructure necessary to dispose of all of Illinois' waste tires.
-Most used tires in Illinois are processed into TDF (tire derived fuel).
-The TDF is then burned with coal to generate electrical power or utilized in cement kilns as a supplemental fuel.
+Most used tires in Illinois are processed into tire-derived fuel (TDF), which is burned with coal to generate electrical power or utilized in cement kilns as a supplemental fuel.

 There are many other uses for shredded tires such as crumb rubber.
-This material can be used in many applications such as in the construction of all-weather running tracks, as the ground cover for playgrounds, and in the production of rubberized asphalt ( RMA).
+This material can be used in many applications such as in the construction of all-weather running tracks, as the ground cover for playgrounds, and in the production of rubber modified asphalt.
 Crumb rubber is also used to create new rubber products such as floor mats for cars and other molded rubber products.
 For more information on national scrap tire issues and information, please visit the Scrap Tire Management Council website.